kelvinutp/prof.Vanessa/monitor_Icharger/readme.md

 |14|`6`|Battery capacity in (mAh).
 For the tests in this repository, this values rests itself in every battery stage.
 |15|`40`|Unknown|

 Pending parameters to discover/establish relationship.
-This parameters are supplied by the
 - Temperature
 - Power
 - Energy